oracle/terraform-provider-oci/website/docs/d/datascience_model_version_sets.html.markdown

 The following arguments are supported:

+* `category` - (Optional) Specifies the type of model version sets to list.
+By default, user model version sets are listed.
 * `compartment_id` - (Required) <b>Filter</b> results by the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `created_by` - (Optional) <b>Filter</b> results by the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the user who created the resource.
 * `id` - (Optional) <b>Filter</b> results by [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 Must be an OCID of the correct type for the resource type.